dh107/dh107.github.io/_pages/about.md

 News
 ======
+* 10/2024:  A paper on LCA of vehicle fleet electrification "How do we decarbonize one billion vehicles by 2050?
+Insights from a comparative life cycle assessment of electrifying light-duty vehicle fleets in the United States, China, and the United Kingdom" is published on Energy Policy
+* 09/2024:  I am invited to give a talk on "Local Emissions for Net Zero (LENZ) Modelling Suite: Supporting Toronto's Transition Towards Net-Zero" at Civic Tech in Toronto
 * 01/2024:  A paper on AI application in low-carbon mining "Smart dispatching for low-carbon mining fleet: A deep reinforcement learning approach" is published on Journal of Cleaner Production
 * 11/2023: A paper for our recent study on EV and decarbnization pathway is submitted to Energy Policy "How Do We Decarbonize One Billion Vehicles by 2050?
 Insights from a Comparative Life Cycle Assessment of Electrifying Light-Duty Vehicle Fleets in the United States, China, and the United Kingdom"
 * 04/2023: Abstract "Smart Mining Fleet Dispatching System to Reduce Greenhouse Gas Emissions Using Deep Reinforcement Learning" has been accepted by 11th International Conference on Industrial Ecology (ISIE2023).